 Among our many burning royal wedding questions is how Meghan Markle will look as she walks down the aisle on May 19.
-It's of course a given that whatever the bride-to-be sports, she'll resemble something out of a modern-day fairy tale.
+It's of course a given that whatever the bride-to-be sports, she'll resemble something out of a modern-day fairytale.
 But we still can't help but wonder what style wedding dress she'll choose and what accessories she'll deem fit to match such a potentially iconic gown.
 Will she follow in her future sister-in-law Kate Middleton's footsteps and opt for a long-sleeved lace number?
-While it's too soon to know for sure, Markle will probably mimic Middleton in one wedding-day aspect—by wearing a tiara.
+While time will tell in less than 24 hours, Markle will probably mimic Middleton in one wedding-day aspect—by wearing a tiara.

 According to Ella Kay, royal jewelry expert and founder of the Court Jeweller blog, the chances of Markle wearing such a hairpiece are high.
 "Almost every royal bride who has married in Britain since the 1930s has worn a tiara on her wedding day, so it's a good bet that Meghan will too," Kay told Town and Country.
 "But she could choose to go without a tiara, or she could wear another kind of jeweled ornament in her hair."

-As another bridal accessory option, Markle could turn to the famous Spencer Tiara, which Princess Diana wore on her wedding day in 1981.
+Markle could turn to the famous Spencer Tiara, which Princess Diana wore on her wedding day in 1981.
 Although Princess Diana's relatives, the Spencer family, own the headpiece, as opposed to the royal family, royal expert Ingrid Seward told US Weekly that Markle can still wear the Spencer Tiara if she wishes, especially since Diana's family is invited to the wedding.

 "Diana was very proud of her Spencer heritage, and I think Harry will like his future bride to carry this tradition on," says Seward.
 "She will not own the tiara but will have the choice to wear it if she wants to."